 I had not heard of Besace Du Berger cheese in particular but have tried other ash coated goat cheeses in the past.
 Since it’s been a while since I’ve had one, I figured it would be a great cheese to add to today’s tasting!
 The flavor was tart with a light funk and a hint of pepper.
 The flavor lingered nicely and we were all happy it was included.

 The final cheese, Fourme D’Ambert, was recommended when I was telling someone about my love of blue cheese.
 I heard about it recently and had been keeping my eye out since then.
 I figured it must be available at The Cheese Board Collective but I’m sure I massacred the name when I asked for it.
 We tried samples with and without the rind and decided the rind had a little too much brine.
 The flavor was salty, with a light funk and it kind of tingled as we tasted it.
 Neil said it was a really good blue!
-When we tasted it in the store, the slice was really thin and it reminded me of Rogue River’s blue cheese, http://wineandcheesefriday.com/viognier-and-rogue-river-blue/, but I didn’t quite achieve that when we tasted it at home.
+When we tasted it in the store, the slice was really thin and it reminded me of Rogue River’s blue cheese, https://wineandcheesefriday.com/viognier-and-rogue-river-blue/, but I didn’t quite achieve that when we tasted it at home.
 Guess I need to figure out how to make those really thin slices of blue cheese.
 It did have a moist texture so it should be possible for me to practice and achieve!
-Looking to try this blue cheese?
-Click on the Amazon link to the left!

 We all paired the wine with the cheeses at our own pace so the notes aren’t super detailed but all the pairings had some noticeable change with the wine.
 When pairing the Mimolette with the Lambrusco, the wine became tart and peppery.
 The combination of Robiola 2 Latti and Lambrusco caused the fruit to be more noticeable in the wine.
 The funk came out of the Besace Du Berger even more when it was paired with the wine.
 We found more funk in the pairing of Lambrusco with Fourme D’Ambert, but before the funk in the finish, the wine seemed even lighter than before.
 What a fun chance to pair four different cheeses with a new wine!